Blood In Urine

-Blood in the urine is called hematuria.
-Blood may color the urine various shades of pink, red and brown.
-Streaks of blood may also appear in the urine.
+The medical term for blood in the urine is hematuria.
+Blood may color the urine various shades of pink, red, orange and brown.
+Streaks of blood or small clots may also appear in the urine.
 Visible blood in the urine is called gross hematuria.
-Blood in the urine may be present in such small quantities that it is not visible by the naked eye, but red blood cells in the urine can be seen with a microscope.
-This is called microscopic hematuria.
+Blood in the urine may also be present in such small quantities that it is not visible by the naked eye, but red blood cells in the urine are detectable with a microscope.
+This is microscopic hematuria.
 The amount of blood in the urine does not always correlate with the seriousness of the disease, disorder or condition.

 What other symptoms might occur with blood in urine?